linkedin/cruise-control/docs/wiki/Troubleshooting.md

 #### Resolution

-This could be happening due to three reasons:
+This could be happening due to any of the following reasons:

 1. Cruise Control instance has just been started up the first time (i.e. a cold start), and it hasn't had enough time to collect samples to generate a cluster model.
 If this is the case, give the CC instance some time (e.g. 5 - 10 minutes), or
 2. A broker-side issue with producing metrics by Cruise Control metrics reporter to the relevant internal topic, or